RAVITEJAVANUM/Testing-Linux-and-Server-Assessment/README.md

 # Testing, Linux and Server Assessment

+This project demonstrates Linux file management, permissions, ownership handling, and shell scripting using a Linux environment.

+---

-## Question 1: File Management and Permissions
+# Question 1: File Management and Permissions

+## Objective

 Create a complete project directory structure from scratch, apply correct permissions, and set ownership using Linux commands.